wasp-os/wasp-os/docs/install.rst

     cd wasp-os
     ~/wasp-os/tools/docker/shell

-This will create a new user with restricted privilages, and drop you into a bash shell.
+This will create a new user with restricted privileges, and drop you into a bash shell.

 Some important things to note:

 All ``make`` commands should be usable from this shell, including ``make sim`` and ``make check``.
-Some commands that interact with bluetooth such as ``wasptool`` may not work, for now.
+Some commands that interact with Bluetooth, such as ``wasptool``, may not work, for now.

 Install prerequisites via Nix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~